khoih-prog/MDNS_Generic/README.md

 ### TO DO

  1. Support more boards.
- 2. Support WiFiNINA.
- 3. Support ENC28J60 Ethernet.
+ 2. Support ENC28J60 Ethernet.
- 4. Support LAN8742A Ethernet.
+ 3. Support LAN8742A Ethernet.
- 5. Support ESP8266/ESP32-AT shields.
- 6. Support more non-compatible Ethernet Libraries such as Ethernet_Shield_W5200, EtherCard, EtherSia
+ 4. Support more non-compatible Ethernet Libraries such as Ethernet_Shield_W5200, EtherCard, EtherSia
- 7. Add more examples
+ 5. Add more examples

 ---